How to use dashes correctly: Punctuation tip #5

 To show interrupted dialogue

-Note: In this instance, spaced en dashes are also acceptable.
-But don’t be tempted to use an ellipsis.
+Note: With interruptions, don't be tempted to use an ellipsis.
 This mark is usually reserved for missing information or speech that trails off.
+In the second example, spaced en dashes are also acceptable.

 To set off information